esrdapp/erc20-asset-generator/README.md

 Then visit http://localhost:4002 in your chrome browser after you npm start the asset generator.

 ## License

-The code in this branch is licensed under MIT (see [LICENSE file](https://github.com/sthnaqvi/erc20-asset-generator/blob/master/LICENSE))

 Feel free to modify or reuse the code here.